April 13–16 | 2024

 Submit a Symposium Proposal

-On November 12, 2019, a slate of submitted Symposium proposals will be posted, and the membership at large will be invited to vote for the Symposia that they’d like to see at the 2020 meeting.
+In October, a slate of submitted Symposium proposals will be posted, and the membership at large will be invited to vote for the Symposia that they’d like to see at the 2024 meeting.

 - The CNS membership of the symposium organizer must be current at the time of submission.